 Social, Emotional, Behavioral Screening: Social, Emotional, Behavioral (SEB) Screening: Students will be screened to assess social, emotional, and behavioral well-being.
 The purpose of the screening is to identify areas where students may need some additional support.
 Follow up screening and parent communication may occur if the results indicate the need for further attention.
 Parents/guardians with concerns about their child's social, emotional or behavioral well-being should contact the counseling or health office.

 Vision Screening: lowa law requires that any student entering kindergarten and third grade have a vision screening.
 To be valid, the vision screening shall be performed no earlier than one year prior to the date of enrollment and no later than six months after the date of the child's enrollment into both kindergarten and third grade.
 The vision screening may be conducted by a physician, optometrist, advanced nurse practitioner, physician assistant, local public health department, public or accredited nonpublic school, community based organization, free clinic, or child care center.
-An online screening may be conducted by a child's parent or guardian.
+An online screening may be conducted by a child's parent or quardian.
 A Certificate of Vision Screening Form is available on the district website in the student services/health services section.
-If the school does not receive a completed screening form, parents/guardians of kindergarten students will receive a consent form for the option to have your child screened at school and results sent to the lowa Department of Public Health.

-Parents/guardians with concerns about their child's vision should contact the school nurse/health office.
+If the school does not receive a completed screening form, parents/guardians of kindergarten students will receive a consent form for the option to have your child screened at school and results sent to the Iowa Department of Public Health.
+Third grade students will be screened at school and results sent to the lowa Department of Public Health.
+Parents/auardians with concerns about their child's vision should contact the school nurse/health office.